yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/go/ysql-gorm.md

 This tutorial assumes that you have:

-- installed Yugabyte DB and created a universe with YSQL enabled.
+- installed YugabyteDB and created a universe with YSQL enabled.
 If not, please follow these steps in the [Quick Start guide](../../../../quick-start/explore-ysql/).

 - installed Go 1.8+ as well as the following dependencies.